jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 65
 The adversary used the aws command to query for metadata on all EC2 instances in the environment, which included information about security groups, network configuration and identifiers associated with each host.
-They also queried for the password security policy that had been configured in IAM for the victims AWS environment.
+They also queried for the password security policy that had been configured in IAM for the victim’s AWS environment.
 A sample of the commands observed by OverWatch are as follows:
 Command
 Purpose